 - coronavirus needs to be defeated all over the world, so that a global effort to improve the health services in third world countries may be a beneficial outcome of the pandemic.

-- coronavirus has exposed that people don’t know what to do when they self-isolate.
+- coronavirus has exposed that many people don’t know how to occupy themselves when they self-isolate.
 Coronavirus may help the nations to learn the value of slowing down, benefitting from the Lord’s weekly Sabbath and learning how to use their God-given ‘free time’.
 The nations will have learned this in the biblical Millennium.

 - Similarly, the provision of superfast fibre broadband may speed up.
 It is the most secure form of modern communication, helping those self-isolating.